The

 not

-serve the national interest, these attempts receiving the reply of those who wish the truth to be known and made public.
+attempts being answered by those who want the truth to be known and made public.

 Evidence